Keyboard shortcuts

 MembershipOpBatch: GossipMessage::MembershipOpBatch(Vec<MembershipOp>) carries all ops from a single compound call in one gossip message.
 The receiver processes ops in order within the batch, ensuring atomic delivery (e.g. Create+Add arrives together, preventing split-brain where Add arrives before Create).

-Authorization inside a batch uses an in-memory virtual-state overlay (see handlers/membership_batch.rs): a Create populates the overlay with the new admin, and a subsequent Add in the same batch consults the overlay before falling back to the on-disk members CF. Without this overlay an [Create, Add, Add] batch would fail because the async DB writer is FIFO and has not committed the Create by the time the Add is authorized.
+Authorization inside a batch uses an in-memory virtual-state overlay (see handlers/membership_batch.rs): a Create populates the overlay with the new owner, and a subsequent Add in the same batch consults the overlay before falling back to the on-disk members CF. Without this overlay an [Create, Add, Add] batch would fail because the async DB writer is FIFO and has not committed the Create by the time the Add is authorized.
+TransferOwnership swaps the two roles in the overlay, enabling [Create, Transfer, Remove(self)] -- "create a group, hand it over, walk away" -- in one request.

 Individual MembershipOp messages are still supported for backward compatibility and single-op flows (e.g. LeaveGroup).